wallaceoc/DevOps-Chessington-Python/during_the_workshop.md

 Fork and clone this repo, then follow the instructions in [README.md](./README.md) to get the app and tests running.

+**Make sure you copy all branches and tags, not just the master branch when you fork on GitHub.**

 ## Part 1

 When you're ready, run `git cherry-pick red-1`.
 You'll notice some new unit tests have appeared!
 Run the unit tests and see what's failed.
 Working in a pair, implement the minimum functionality required to pass the tests.